Golden Spike National Historical Park (Fantastic Guide to Golden Spike Historical Site)

-On our way back from Yellowstone National Park, we saw a sign off to the side of the road that said Golden Spike National Historical Park, this was in Utah.
+On our way back from Yellowstone National Park, we saw a sign off to the side of the road (in Utah) that said Golden Spike National Historical Park.

 We’re the type of people that when we have a destination in mind, including home, we don’t usually make unplanned stops.
 This time it was still early enough in the day, we were in the area, and so we decided that we would jump off the highway and check it out!

 We were very impressed with Golden Spike Historic Site!
 I’m excited to share with you all the information you will need to enjoy the Golden Spike National Monument.

 In this post, we will give you a complete guide to Golden Spike park in Utah.
 This will include all of the Golden Spike Utah attractions like reenactments and model trains.
 We will also give you some fun facts about Golden Spike National Historic Site.

 Let’s explore all the fun things to see and do at the Golden Spike National Historical Park.

 If you want to save this information for later be sure to Pin this to Pinterest.

 This post may contain affiliate links (Including Amazon) that will give me a commission at no additional charge to you.

 What is Golden Spike National Historical Park?

 My first thought when I saw the sign off the HWY was, “What is Golden Spike National Monument?”
 My kids knew immediately, they had studied about it in school.
 I didn’t grow up in Utah so I had no idea what promontory point was.